 Law schools may make offers of admission any time after your application is received.
 To respond to an offer of admission, you must log into your OLSAS account.
 After you submit a response, you will be locked out of your application for one business day.
 Only one offer of admission may be accepted at a time.
-It is important to note that once you officially accept a law school's offer, your other choices will be marked "Decline: No Further Consideration."
-Your applications to any other Ontario law schools will be cancelled, and you will be removed from all wait lists.
+It is important to note that once you provide a firm acceptance to a law school's offer, your other choices will be marked "Decline: No Further Consideration."
+Your applications to any other Ontario law schools will be cancelled, and you will be removed from all wait-lists.